 Туре Requirement Suggestions Windows Data Access Components 6.0 or later Microsoft .NET Framework version 4.6.1 If this software is not already installed on your computer, you must install it prior to the installation of IDERA SQL Inventory Manager.
-For more information about the .NET Framework, see the MSDN article .N ET Framework Versions and Dependencies.
-To check the .NET Framework version you have installed in your computer, follow these steps: Open the Registry Editor Navigate to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full Check the Value for key Release Compare the release value with the information on How to determine which .NET versions are installed Operating System Windows Server 2008 R2 Windows Server 2012 R2 Windows Server 2016
+For more information about the .NET Framework, see the MSDN article .NET Framework Versions and Dependencies.
+To check the .NET Framework version you have installed in your computer, follow these steps: • Open the Registry Editor • Navigate to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Micr osoft\NET Framework Setup\NDP\v4\Full • Check the Value for key Release • Compare the release value with the information on How to determine which .NET versions are installed Operating System Windows 10 Windows 2012 Windows 2016 Windows 2019 SQL Server 2017 on Windows &amp; Linux SQL Server 2019 on Windows &amp; Linux SQL Server 2020 on Windows &amp; Linux